sebastianferragut/DSC180A_PrivacyProject/README.md

 Writes JSON outputs of relevant settings.

+The subagent:

+Utilizes the outputs collected by the main agent.

+Classifies them into respective categories to make meaningful use of the collected data.

 ## 1. Accessing and Storing Data
 ### Output Data

 All output is in JSON format.

-Location: ./outputs/
+Location: gemini-team/outputs/ AND screenshot-classifier

 Example file:

-outputs/privacy_map_20251104_100756.json
+gemini-team/outputs/privacy_map_20251104_100756.json

+screenshot-classifier/classification_results.json

-These files are auto-generated when running the script and will be analyzed or uploaded to a data-collection repository.
+These files are auto-generated when running the scripts and will be analyzed or uploaded to a data-collection repository.

 ### Input Data / Credentials